GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

 \subsection{Robustness}

-To verify the robustness of the proposed methods, noise data sets with sample proportions of $10\%$, $20\%$, $30\%$, and $40\%$ are randomly constructed manually on all data sets listed in Table \ref{table1}.
-Specifically, samples are selected randomly on each data set, and the labels of these samples are changed.
-In addition, the GB-based classifiers respectively perform 10-fold cross-validation on the data sets with different noise ratios for $1$ time, and the performance of the classifiers in terms of robustness is measured by $Accuracy$.
-As shown in Fig. \ref{fig11}, the GB$k$NN++ ranks first in terms of $Accuracy$ on most data sets.
-That is, the GB$k$NN++ outperforms ORI-GB$k$NN and ACC-GB$k$NN on $Accuracy$ on majority of data sets with label noise ratios of $10\%$, $20\%$, $30\%$ and $40\%$.
+To verify the robustness of the proposed method, label noise datasets with sample proportions of $10\%$, $20\%$, $30\%$, and $40\%$ are randomly constructed manually on all datasets listed in Table \ref{table1}.
+Specifically, samples are selected randomly on each dataset, and the labels of these samples are changed.
+The 10-fold cross-validation is employed on GB-based classifiers respectively on the datasets with different noise ratios, and the classifiers' robustness performance is measured by test $Accuracy$.
+The heat map is used to visualize the ranking of the test $Accuracy$ of the classifier on any dataset under any label noise ratio.
+For example, on the Parkinsons\cite{38} with label noise ratio of $10\%$, the test $Accuracy$ of GB$k$NN++ is the highest; it is marked as 1 in Fig. \ref{fig11}(a).
+As shown in Fig. \ref{fig11}, the GB$k$NN++ ranks first on most datasets.
+That is, the GB$k$NN++ outperforms ORI-GB$k$NN and ACC-GB$k$NN on test $Accuracy$ on the majority of datasets with label noise ratios of $10\%$, $20\%$, $30\%$ and $40\%$.

 There are two reasons why GB$k$NN++ exhibits outstanding noise robustness.
-First, since the label of a GB is determined by the majority of samples, the GBG++ method naturally eliminates the influence of some noisy data.
+First, since the label of a GB is determined by the majority of samples, the GBG++ method naturally eliminates the influence of some noisy sample.
 Second, the local outlier detection is introduced into the GBG++ method when splitting each GB, which can further eliminate the outliers at the class boundary to a certain extent.